emmyoks/unscramble/README.md

 # unscramble
-This is a python project that unscramble words or letters given as input.
-It prints out a result not all the possible words of each length (from the word length to 2) that can be gotten from that word or group of letters.
+This is a Python project that unscrambles words or letters given as input.
+It prints out a result of all the possible words of each length (starting from the word length to 2 to the length of the given input) that can be gotten from the input.